Ibrahim-Sereer/Analysis-of-TTC-Bus-Delay-/README.md

 ```

-### Results/Findings
+### Results and Findings

-Total Aggregates:
+**Total Aggregates**
 - The dataset contains 27,351 delay records.
-- The delays are distributed across various hours of the day, with peaks observed during specific times.
+- Delays are distributed across various hours of the day, with peaks observed during specific times.

-Hourly Distribution:
+**Hourly Distribution**
-- The hour with the most delays is 14:00 (2 PM), indicating a significant midday delay peak.
+- The hour with the most delays is 14:00 (2 PM), indicating a significant midday peak.
-- Other significant peaks are observed during early morning and evening hours.
+- Additional peaks occur during early morning and evening hours.

-Location-specific Insights:
+**Location-Specific Insights**
 - Kipling Station has the highest number of delays, followed by Kennedy Station and Pioneer Village Station.
 - The top 20 locations with the most delays are primarily major transit hubs and intersections.

-Causes of Bus Delays:
+**Causes of Bus Delays**
 - The most frequent cause of bus delays is "Operations - Operator" with 9,554 instances.
-- Other significant causes include "Mechanical" issues (7,979 instances) and "Collision - TTC" (1,823 instances).
+- Other significant causes include mechanical issues (7,979 instances) and collisions involving TTC vehicles (1,823 instances).

 ### Recommendations

-- Focus on Mitigating Delays During Peak Hours: Implement measures to reduce delays, especially around 14:00 and other peak times.
+- **Focus on mitigating peak-hour delays:** Implement measures to reduce delays around 14:00 and other peak times.
-- Targeted Measures at Key Locations: Address issues at high-delay locations such as Kipling and Kennedy Stations with specific operational improvements.
+- **Target key locations:** Address issues at high-delay locations such as Kipling and Kennedy Stations with targeted operational improvements.
-- Address Common Causes of Delays: Develop strategies to minimize delays caused by operator issues and mechanical problems, possibly through enhanced training and maintenance protocols.
+- **Address common causes:** Reduce delays caused by operator and mechanical issues through enhanced training and maintenance protocols.
-- Enhanced Real-Time Monitoring: Improve real-time monitoring and response strategies to quickly address and mitigate delays as they occur.
+- **Enhance real-time monitoring:** Improve monitoring and response strategies to quickly address and mitigate delays as they occur.
-- Further Analysis: Conduct additional research to understand the underlying factors contributing to delays at specific times and locations, including the impact of external factors like weather and traffic conditions.
+- **Conduct further analysis:** Explore underlying factors contributing to delays at specific times and locations, including external influences like weather and traffic conditions.

 ### Limitations

-- Temporal Scope: The dataset is limited to 2022 and may not capture trends over multiple years.
+- **Temporal scope:** The dataset is limited to 2022 and may not capture trends over multiple years.
-- Operational Factors: Analysis is based solely on reported delays without considering other operational factors that might influence delay patterns.
+- **Operational factors:** Analysis is based on reported delays without considering other operational factors that might influence delay patterns.
-- Data Quality: Data quality and completeness may affect the accuracy of the findings, and there may be inconsistencies or gaps in the reported values.
+- **Data quality:** Data quality and completeness may affect accuracy; inconsistencies or gaps may exist in reported values.
-- External Factors: The analysis does not account for the impact of external factors such as weather, traffic conditions, or special events on bus delays.
+- **External factors:** The analysis does not account for the impact of external factors such as weather, traffic conditions, or special events.
-- Generalization: The findings from this analysis may not be generalizable to other transit systems or regions, as the factors influencing bus delays can vary widely across different contexts.
+- **Generalization:** Findings may not generalize to other transit systems or regions because contributing factors vary widely.

+### External Repository Access

+An attempt was made to access the repository at https://github.com/Ibrahim-Sereer/Global-Data-Analysis-, but the request was blocked by the network proxy with a 403 response.
+External repositories cannot be reached from this environment without additional network access.

 ### References

-Dataset Source:

-Toronto Bus Delay 2022: Toronto Transit Commission (TTC) delay data - Bus.
+- Toronto Bus Delay 2022: Toronto Transit Commission (TTC) delay data - Bus.
 Available on Kaggle from [here](https://www.kaggle.com/datasets/reihanenamdari/toronto-bus-delay-2022).

-R Documentation:

 - R Core Team (2023).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL (https://www.R-project.org/)